Gamcheon Culture Village in Busan - Emma Jane Explores

 Girls dressed in Korean Hanbok in Gamcheon Village

-Getting to Gamcheon Culture Village
+How to get to Gamcheon Culture Village

 From Busan station, there are several options to make your way into the hills to see the pastel hues of Gamcheon Culture Village.
 As Google Maps doesn’t work well in South Korea, I’d suggest downloading the amazing navigation app, Naver Map, which will help with journey times, routes and costs.
+For more tips like this, you may want to read my first timers guide to South Korea.

-Bus – Fastest and Direct
+Bus – Fastest and Direct Route

 In just over 30 mins, one of Busan’s green buses will take you all the way to the foot of Gamcheon Culture Village but be warned that there is a steep hill to get up to the village entrance about ten minutes’ walk from the bus stop.
 The bus number is 87 and it will cost you around 1200 KRW.